Tobacco 21

 Tobacco 21 is a campaign to prevent youth tobacco use in the United States, primarily through laws that raise the minimum legal age to purchase tobacco and nicotine in the United States to 21.
 It also refers to various federal, state, and local laws based on Tobacco 21's model policy, raising the minimum sales age to 21.

+Many tobacconists (also called smoke shops or tobacco shops) also prohibit minors below this age from entering the facility.

 History

 Tobacco 21 is produced and funded by the Preventing Tobacco Addiction Foundation, a public health nonprofit organization established in 1996.
 Several national non-profit organizations, including the American Cancer Society in Oregon, had supported raising the tobacco age.

 The Tobacco 21 movement emerged in February 2003 when Needham, Massachusetts became the first municipality to enact a law raising the minimum legal sales age to 21.

 On December 20, 2019, President Donald Trump signed the 2020 United States federal budget which raised the federal smoking age to 21.

 Rationale

 Studies show that around 95% of adult smokers tried cigarettes before turning 21, while 80% of them had their first cigarette before their 18th birthday.
 Adult smokers may supply tobacco products to younger consumers.
+The National Academies concluded that underage users primarily obtain tobacco from social sources such as friends and relatives, rather than from the illegal commercial market.
 Tobacco 21 law supporters believe that teenagers have fewer acquaintances aged 21 who could purchase nicotine delivery products for them.

 The chosen age limit also has a precedent in the alcohol industry.
 The U.S.-wide legal age of 21 for the purchase of alcohol products is credited for reduced consumption among young people, as well as decreased alcohol addiction and drunk driving cases, but this claim is widely disputed and further research suggests raising the age had no effect on underage access and drunk driving rates.